nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 ### Script inclusion

 :::note
-You SHOULD NOT use [Nextflow module binaries](https://www.nextflow.io/docs/latest/module.html#module-binaries) where possible, as these are not fully portable across all execution contexts.
+You SHOULD NOT use [Nextflow module binaries](https://www.nextflow.io/docs/latest/module.html#module-binaries), as these are not fully portable across all execution contexts.
 :::

 If a module's `script:` block contains not command invocations, but script content, whatever the language (e.g. Bash, R, Python), and if that content is non-trivial in length (>> 10 lines), that MUST be supplied via a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).
 This makes it clearer when changes have been made to the scientific logic in the script, or to the workflow-relevant logic in the module.

-#### Template location
+#### Module template location

 The template MUST go in a directory called `templates/` that sits alongside the `main.nf` of the module.

 The template file MUST be named after module itself with a language appropriate file suffix. e.g. the `deseq2/differential` nf-core module will use the `deseq2_differential.R`